aapp1420/BERT-analysis/README.md

 ## Step 2 Generate pretrained data and finetune data from xnli-sample data
 Example Code: `generate-similarity-data.py` (Using analysis data )(You also can write by yourself)

-store each data: with its
+store each data with its

 {"input_ids": ..., "layer_0": the embedding of each data in numpy array in layer_0, "layer_1": the embedding of each data in numpy array in layer_1, "layer_2": the embedding of each data in numpy array in layer_2, ... "layer_12":the embedding of each data in numpy array in layer_12}

 (data is a list of dict)